Then Jesus said to them, “Give back to Caesar what is Caesar’s and to God what is God’s.” And they were amazed at him- Mark 12:17 NIV

 Trust me.
 No one wants a theocracy in America.

 That being said.
 Christians must work hard as believers to keep Jesus the main thing in all we do.
 We are not called to change the world through political legislation or even social reform.
 We are called to change the world by bringing people to Jesus and then teaching them to think and act like Jesus (Matthew 28:19).
 At the same time, we must embrace the reality that all of life belongs to God and there is no sphere Christians are not called to influence and redeem for Jesus (Psalm 24:1).
 Therefore, Christians must never lose their moral outrage when politicians attempt to legalize behavior that robs human beings of their God-given dignity.
+We must never be okay with normalizing and/or legalizing evil.
 Christians must also learn to graciously explain to our unbelieving world that every political choice has a spiritual and personal consequence.
 Christians should also vote like Jesus is in the booth with us.